 “The final design went completely pear-shaped.”

-Peckerhead: the wiring box mounted to an electric motor.
+Peckerhead: The wiring box mounted on an electric motor.

-Petcock: a shutoff valve used to control the flow of liquid or gas.
+Petcock: A shutoff valve for controlling the flow of liquid or gas.

 “The design was a piece of cake.”

 Pissing into the wind: Doing more harm than good, or having no hope of succeeding.